astriaorg/astria/specs/sequencer-relayer.md

 # Astria Sequencer Relayer

-The Astria Sequencer Relayer (Relayer), is a stateless service which reads new blocks from the sequencer, publishes them to the gossipnet for rollup execution, and writes batches of sequencer blocks to DA.
+The Astria Sequencer Relayer (Relayer) is a stateless service which reads new blocks from the sequencer, publishes them to the gossipnet for rollup execution, and writes batches of sequencer blocks to DA.